 Bankruptcy and insolvency issues -- whether they arise in connection with the initial documentation of a loan, the purchase or sale of assets, as a component of business or corporate restructuring or as a defensive measure to the collection of indebtedness or enforcement of remedies in defaulted credit relationships -- present complex legal and practical issues requiring thoughtful, informed analysis and well-formulated strategic planning.
 Decisions must be made and implemented quickly to protect the interests of clients grappling with unexpected hurdles in their business plans.
 The current tightening of credit and shrinkage of available equity have created a fertile ground for the growth of insolvency issues in unprecedented numbers.
-The Bankruptcy and Restructuring group provides experienced and capable assistance to clients and offers a bridge across the turbulent waters of insolvency to a firmer and more stable financial ground.
+Maynard's Bankruptcy and Restructuring Practice has earned the distinction as a Leading Practice by Chambers USA: America's Leading Lawyers for Business.
+Our attorneys provide experienced and capable assistance to clients and offer a bridge across the turbulent waters of insolvency to a firmer and more stable financial ground.

 Notable recent engagements include the following: